-Two energetic, almost pixie-like women in their mid-50s sit beside Z at the table, playing and occasionally giggling while encouraging Z to eat her largely untouched lunch.
+Two energetic, pixie-like women in their mid-50s sit beside a small 2yo Z at the table, playing and occasionally giggling while encouraging Z to eat her largely untouched lunch.
 It’s a welcome change from the coaxing that’s usually my job.
 Trying to make food fun.
-Ensuring that she gets enough calories, enough protein and iron.
+Ensuring that she gets enough calories, protein and iron.
 Hoping to fill her little belly so she’ll keep gaining weight, so she’ll sleep well.
 So we’ll all sleep.
 Trying not to make it feel like work for everyone.
 This is my job, 3-5 times a day.
 Always, really.

 Today, however, we’re gathered in a small office to talk about Z’s progress over the past few months, since she began receiving services to address delays due to her prematurity.
 Our caseworker convened Z’s incredible team of talented and dedicated therapists to discuss Z’s diagnoses and how she’s been responding to various forms of therapy.